NikolaiTeslovich/QCoDeS-Interfacing/README.md

   - [x] Install miniconda
 - [x] Install QCoDeS
 - [x] Go through the QCoDeS tutorial again
-- [ ] Interface with the Yokogawa GS200 over Ethernet
+- [x] Interface with the Yokogawa GS200 over USB
+- [ ] Find a safer way to interact with the instrument apart from enabling USB sudo access

 # Progress thus far